Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 Bring a Backpack

-If you are visiting the parks when it is cool in the morning but warm in the afternoon, it works out well to have a backpack for holding light jackets.
+If you are visiting the parks in the morning when it is cool but warm in the afternoon, it is helpful to have a backpack to hold light jackets.
 Our tadpoles wear shorts with sweatpants and a T-shirt with a jacket to keep warm in the morning.
 After the day warms up, the kids shed layers.
 If we are at the park long enough, the kids can add an extra layer again when it cools off in the evening.
 This has worked out well for us.
-If we do not want to carry the backpack, we get a locker to stash the warm clothes until evening.
+If we do not want to carry the backpack, we can use a locker to store the warm clothes until evening.
 But a stroller also comes in handy for storage.

 Traveling with teens or tweens?
 Let them carry their own backpacks!
 This will save the parent frogs from having to haul around all the things.
 The older froglets can also use their backpacks to store any souvenirs or snacks that they pick up throughout the day.
-No need to worry about where to store these either — regular-sized backpacks, diaper bags or cooler bags can be carried onto the rides with you!
-(The one exception is TRON Lightcycle Run, but there are free lockers to use for the duration of the ride.)
+No need to worry about where to store these either!
+Regular-sized backpacks, diaper bags or cooler bags can be carried onto the rides with you!
+The one exception is TRON Lightcycle Run, which has free lockers available for the duration of the ride.

 Bring or Rent a Stroller